std.regex

 \bMatches at word boundary.

-\BMatches when $(U not) at word boundary.
+\BMatches when not at word boundary.

 (?=regex)Zero-width lookahead assertion.
 Matches at a point where the subexpression regex could be matched starting from the current position.